MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note-model.md

 3. On the **Active 3D Products** page, select your product.

-4. Under **3D Viewer**, select the model that has the note you want to edit or delete.
+4. Under **3D viewer**, select the model that has the note you want to edit or delete.

-    - To edit a note, select **Edit Note** beside the corresponding note.
+    - To edit a note, select **Edit note** beside the corresponding note.

-    - To delete a note, select **Delete Note** beside the corresponding note.
+    - To delete a note, select **Delete note** beside the corresponding note.

 ### See also